 10 Steps to Winterizing a Vacant Home

 Both plastic and copper pipes can burst when they freeze.
 An eight-inch crack in a pipe can leak up to 250 gallons of water a day, causing flooding, structural damage, and the potential for mold.
-Remember, most basic homeowner insurance policies do not cover homes when they become vacant.
+The most basic homeowner insurance policies do not cover homes when they become vacant.
 If you do have adequate vacant home insurance, check to see if there is a clause requiring someone regularly checking in on your vacant home.

 Whether you plan to sell or return to your vacant home, protect your investment by winterizing your home with these main points: